Growing Up With an Addicted Parent in the Home

 Another serious issue that kids of addictive parents have to face is growing up too fast.
 Parents who are addicted to drugs or alcohol are obviously not being responsible, so it often falls upon children to do the responsible thing in various situations.
 The roles become essentially reversed, and this can have long-term detrimental effects on children as they get older.

-The Most Common Struggles for Kids With Addictive Parents
+The Most Common Struggles for Kids With an Addicted Parent

-Many children who grow up in addictive homes share common struggles.
-Not all of these apply to everyone, but they include some of the most common issues that children with addicted parents face in adulthood.
+Many children who grow up in homes with an addicted parent share common struggles.
+Not all of these apply to everyone, but they include some of the most common issues that children with an addicted parent faces in adulthood.

 - A tendency to lie